Skip to main content

 With slightly more experience now in courts, our second appeal was more targeted, and included additional documents to prove the reality of what we said.

-By contacting the National Institute of Statistics again and presenting the court decision of the first court, they refuted the arguments provided by the court and left us with what we again believe was sufficient.
+Contacting the National Institute of Statistics again, with the court decision of the first court, they confirmed the arguments provided by the court, and left us with what we again believe was sufficient.

-Not only that, but to prove the unconstitutionality of the norms, we also got proof that internal regulations were used to restrict the legitimate rights of individuals wanting to register a company - Internal protocols, not intended for public knowledge, are being used to block NACE codes, leaving individuals without a clear avenue to contest this decision, despite its binding nature on subordinates of the registry.
+Not only that, but to prove the unconstitutionality of the norms, we also got proof that internal regulations were used to restrict the legitimate rights of individuals wanting to register a company - internal protocols not destined for public knowledge being used to block NACE codes, without individuals being able to somehow contest them, even if they are binding to subordinates of the registry.

-In short, after a year of litigation, the decision was withheld, and the status quo remained unchanged.
+In short, after a year of litigation, the decision was withheld, and the situation stayed the same.

 Not only that, but the court gave additional arguments, not included in the registrars' decision, to bar us, arguing that only expert accountants can do any accounting-related work.

-Companies like SmartBill, Oblyo, and any software that integrates eFactura are, according to the judge, operating illegally.
-As such, measures should have been taken to block their ability to conduct business.
+Companies like SmartBill, Oblyo, any software that integrates eFactura, are all, according to the judge, illegal, and as such, measures should've been taken to block them from being allowed to work.

 We managed to get the court to partially approve notifying the constitutional court on the legality of the norms allowing entities like CECCAR to block CAEN codes from being used through secret protocols with the registry of commerce, but again, this wasn't enough.